praveenswamy65/Beaubi_TechTest/README.md

 Beaubi technical test mockup view
 ----

-This react application is developed using ReactJS and PostgreSQL for database operations.
+This application is developed using ReactJS library and PostgreSQL for database operations.
 I used Semantic UI for form elements and styled components for navigation bar.
 Sequelize library is used for database connection and other operations.

 ----
 The application is hosted on Heroku cloud platform and utilizes PostgreSQL-free dev version as an addon.</br>